Alireza Mashaghi

-Alireza Mashaghi is a biophysicist and medical scientist at Leiden University.
-He is known for his contributions to single-molecule analysis of chaperone assisted protein folding, molecular topology and medical systems biophysics and bioengineering.
+Alireza Mashaghi is a physician-scientist and biophysicist at Leiden University.
+He is known for his contributions to single-molecule analysis of chaperone assisted protein folding, molecular topology, mechanochemistry, and mechanopathology.
+He is a leading advocate for interdisciplinary research and education in medicine and pharmaceutical sciences.

 Mashaghi made the first observation of direct chaperone involvement during folding of a protein, using a single molecule force spectroscopy method.
 This work which has been published in Nature solved a long-standing puzzle in biology.
 In 2017, he reported a new model for chaperone DnaK function and made a discovery that, according to Ans Hekkenberg, "overturns the decades-old textbook model of action for a protein that is central for many processes in living cells".
 He and his co-workers found that chaperone DnaK can recognise natively folded protein parts and thereby promotes protein folding directly.
+Furthermore, the lab was the first to use optical tweezers to study folding of a single protein molecule in a cytosol, revealing the collective contribution of chaperones to folding.
 Inspired by single-molecule analysis of biopolymers, Mashaghi and his team developed a topology framework, termed as circuit topology, which enabled studying folded molecular chains, beyond what knot theory can offer.
-Both knot theory and circuit topology aim to describe chain entanglement.
-Knot theory considers any entangled chain as a connected sum of prime knots, which are themselves undecomposable.
-Circuit topology splits any entangled chains (including prime knots) into basic structural units called soft contacts, and lists simple rules how soft contacts can be put together.
-An advantage of circuit topology is that it can be applied to open linear chains with intra-chain interactions, so called hard contacts.
-This enabled topological analysis of proteins and genomes, which are often described as "unknot" in knot theory.
+The approach allows for topological barcoding of proteins and cellular genomes for medical applications.
+In recent years, the team got interested in disease-related biomolecular condensates and thus extended the force spectroscopy and circuit topology approaches to study these complex systems.
+In particular, the group introduced multi-chain circuit topology framework applicable to biomolecular condensate and developed the first of its kind scanning probe microscopic assay for condensate analysis.

 Mashaghi also contributed to others areas in biophysics and bioengineering including membrane biophysics, membrane based lab-on-a-chip biosensing, and organ-on-a-chip technology.
 In particular, the Mashaghi team was one of the first to introduce Organ Chip technology to the field of virology.
 His team engineered the first chip-based disease model for Ebola hemorrhagic shock syndrome, and later extended the applicability of the platform to various viral haemorrhagic syndromes.
 Ebola and similar viruses pathologically alter the mechanics of human cells, which is recapitulated in organ chip models.
 Moreover, the Mashaghi team developed optical tweezers and acoustic force spectroscopy based assays to probe such mechanical alterations at the single cell level.